-- 4.101 Performance Standards Storm drainage design within a development area must include provisions to adequately control run-off from all public streets and limited private property runoff from areas identified in the City Stormwater Master Plan.
-The design must ensure future extension of the drainage system to the entire drainage basin in conformance with the adopted Stormwater Master Plan and these Design Standards. - 4.102 Discharge Location: Surface or subsurface drainage, caused or affected by changing the natural grade of the existing ground or removal of natural ground cover or placement of impervious surfaces, shall not be allowed to flow over adjacent public or private property in a volume or location materially different from that which existed before development occurred, but shall be collected and conveyed, in an approved manner, to an approved point of disposal. - 4.103 Discharge Location: Surface water entering the subject property shall be received at the naturally occurring locations and surface water exiting the subject property shall be discharged at the natural locations with adequate energy dissipaters within the subject property to minimize downstream damage and with no diversion at any of these points. - 4.104 Discharge Location: The approved point of disposal for all storm water may be a storm drain, existing open channel, creek, subsurface, detention or retention pond or facility approved by the City Administrator or designee.
-Acceptance of suggested systems will depend upon the prevailing site conditions, capacity of existing downstream facilities, and feasibility of the alternate design. - 4.105 Underground Injection Control: New Underground Injection Control (UIC) devices shall not be approved for public storm water facilities unless there is no other method for discharging storm water.
-New UIC's may only be used as a source of stormwater discharge if they are Registered and Rule Authorized by DEQ. - 4.106 Low Impact Development (LID): The City encourages the use of LID methods for storm water.
-For specific design criteria and design standards for LID the City refers to the latest LID manual developed by Clean Water Services.
-[Low Impact Development Approaches Handbook, July 2009] - 4.107 Private Drainage: Design for private storm drainage, where permitted by the Stormwater Master Plan, shall meet the same requirements as the public facilities.
-The design of these facilities shall be included in the public improvement plans including facilities for individual lots.
+- 4.101 Performance Standards Storm drainage design within a development area must include provisions to adequately control run-off from all public streets and runoff from private property areas identified in the City Stormwater Master Plan.
+The design must ensure the future extension of the drainage system to the entire drainage basin in conformance with the adopted Stormwater Master Plan and these Design Standards. - 4.102 Discharge Location: Surface or subsurface drainage; caused or affected by changing the natural grade of the existing ground, removal of natural ground cover, or placement of impervious surfaces; shall not be allowed to flow over an adjacent public or private property in a volume or location materially different from that which existed before development occurred.
+Surface or subsurface drainage shall be collected and conveyed, in an approved manner, to an approved point of disposal. - 4.103 Discharge Location: Surface water entering and exiting the subject property shall be received and discharged at naturally occurring locations.
+Adequate energy dissipaters within the subject property may be required to minimize downstream damage.
+Diversions of the natural points of entry and exit of stormwater are not allowed without the approval of the City Administrator or designee. - 4.104 Discharge Location: The approved point of disposal for all stormwater may be a storm drain, existing open channel, creek, subsurface, detention or retention pond, or facility approved by the City Administrator or designee.
+Acceptance of suggested systems will depend upon the prevailing site conditions, the capacity of existing downstream facilities, and feasibility of an alternate design. - 4.105 Underground Injection Control: New Underground Injection Control (UIC) devices shall not be approved for public stormwater facilities unless there is no other method for discharging stormwater.
+New UIC's may only be used as a source of stormwater discharge if they are Registered and Rule Authorized by DEQ. - 4.106 Private Drainage: Design for private storm drainage, where permitted by the Stormwater Master Plan, shall meet the same requirements as public facilities.
+The design of these facilities shall be included in the public improvement plans, including facilities for individual lots.